 Even though I’ve been a certified coach since 2000, all of my coaching skills and practices failed me when I discovered that the man I had been married to for 17 years was seeing other women and drained all of my finances.
 Psychology and self-help failed techniques failed me.

-Here are some insights into the Health Realization Principles that were the key to my finding inner happiness.
+Here are some insights that were the key to my finding inner happiness.
 I was drowning in a sea of hopelessness and despair before I discovered them.

 1. Want to change your life?
 Change your relationship to your thinking!